PacktPublishing/DeepsSeek-in-Practice/Chapter05/README.md

 - **[Ollama](https://ollama.com/)** - For local model inference (example 06)
 - **AWS Account** - Required for SageMaker examples (07-*)

+> [!IMPORTANT]
+> You need a Garmin Connect account.
+If you don't have one, set the username to test@test.com to load sample data for APIs and other functionalities.

 ## File Overview

 | File | Description |